msftstepanov/privacy-preserving-ads/GetNearestNeighbors hook implementaion.md

 ## 1.7 Counters
 There are 7 of them:
 * **AnnActiveSnapshotCount** - how many snapshots are in memory right now
-* **AnnSnapshotLoadSuccessCount** - increasing every time when new ann snapshot sucessfully loaded
+* **AnnSnapshotLoadSuccessCount** - increasing every time when new ann snapshot successfully loaded
 * **AnnSnapshotLoadErrorCount** - increasing every time when new ann snapshot not loaded because it's invalid
 * **AnnSnapshotLoadExpiredCount** - increasing if there was a try to add snapshot with name timestamp less then current one (important - this counter can not be increased in some cases)
 * **AnnHookTotalKeysCallCount** (noised) - Total number of keys goes to getNearestNeighbors hook calls